JuliaLang/julia/README.md

 <a name="Compilation"/>
 ## Compilation

-- Run `make` in `external/` to download and build external dependencies (this will take a while).
 - Run `make` in the top-level directory to build julia.
+It will automatically download and build its external dependencies, when compiled the first time.

 No installation is required — julia is currently run from the directory where it was built.
 You might want to make a symbolic link for the executable, for example `ln -s JULIA_PATH/julia ~/bin/julia`.